EBS: Everbridge Email Authentication Features

-This document describes the email authentication features Everbridge has begun to implement.
+This document describes the email authentication features Everbridge uses.

 Intended Audience